Argentine ex-President Carlos Menem dies at 90 | DW | 14.02.2021

 Serving two terms as president from 1989 to 1999, Menem brought some economic stability but was criticized for his often flamboyant lifestyle.

-Argentine ex-President Carlos Menem has died at 90 after several weeks of poor health, local media reported on Sunday.
+Former President Carlos Menem has died at 90 after several weeks of poor health, Argentine media reported on Sunday.

 His death was confirmed by current President Alberto Fernandez.